python-discord/cj8/FUTUREREADME.md

-> *This is a work-in-progress, the description can change at any time.
-This will replace README.md when the coding period of the code jam is finished.*

-# BOXED
+# Are You in a Box?
-A person is confined in what seems like endless boxes, and you have to help him escape.
+You're confined in what seems like gigantic, labyrinthine boxes, and you have to escape.
+However, the only way to get out of each box is to tag its four outer walls... and deception can be around every corner.
+Can you successfully complete the 7 levels?

+## OS/Terminal-specific Incompatibilities & Extra Dependencies
+Below is a list of incompatibilities discovered so far that depends on your operating system/terminal.

+* Windows - Windows Shell, PowerShell, `cmd.exe`: `asciimatics` won't give support for 256 colors, and so a fallback is used with basic lighting (no gray-gradient D:).